METALS – MULTIPLE CLASSIFICATIONS (IARC 2A, 2B)

 Natural sources of cobalt released into the environment include wind-blown dust, sea water spray, volcanoes, and forest fires.
 The mean atmospheric cobalt levels at unpolluted sites are generally <1 to 2 nanograms/m3 (ng/m3).
 Levels near industrial sources of cobalt may exceed 10 ng/m3.

-Searches of Environment Canada’s National Pollutant Release Inventory (NPRI) and the US Household Products Database yielded the following results on current potential for exposure to cobalt in Canada:
+Searches of Environment Canada’s National Pollutant Release Inventory (NPRI) and the US Consumer Product Information Database yielded the following results on current potential for exposure to cobalt in Canada:

 |Substance name: ‘Cobalt and its compounds’|